CIA: history and current situation. Central Intelligence Agency (CIA) overview

 “And you will know the truth, and the truth will make you free” (Gospel of John.
 8, 32).

-It should be noted that this statement looks rather ambiguous, especially if you look at the context where it comes from:
+It should be noted that this statement looks rather ambiguous, especially if you look at the context from which it is taken:

 “Then Jesus said to the Jews who believed in Him: If you continue in My word, then you are truly My disciples, and you will know the truth, and the truth will make you free.”